 All websites hosted on Kinsta come with a free SSL certificate.
 We also support two-factor authentication and IP geolocation blocking.
 We enforce strong passwords for all new installs and automatically ban IP addresses that have more than six failed login attempts in a minute.

-We even offer a hack-free guarantee.
+We even offer a malware security pledge.
 If your website gets compromised, we’ll fix it for free.

 And because no website is 100% hack-proof, we also automatically create two weeks’ worth of backups.